Naji-Najari/naji-najari.github.io/_patents/patent-1.md

 ---
-title: "NAssistance for the identification of malfunctioning devices Using traffic metadata"
+title: "Assistance for the identification of malfunctioning devices Using traffic metadata"
 collection: patents
 permalink: /patents/patent1
 date: 2020-11-01